Lapland-UAS-Tequ/tequ-jetson-nx-setup/README.md

 - Use for example Raspberry PI imager tool or NVIDIA SDK Manager

 ### 3. Connect display, mouse and keyboard
-- You can also use remote control eg. [NoMachine](https://www.nomachine.com)
+- You can also use remote control eg. [NoMachine](https://www.nomachine.com) if you dont have peripherals.

 ### 4. Connect external drive